goadesign/pulse/streaming/README.md

 ## Event Sinks

 Event sinks enable concurrent processing of multiple events for better performance.
-They also enable redundancy in case of node failure and network partitions.
+They also enable redundancy in case of node failure or network partitions.

 Event sinks make it possible for multiple nodes to share the same stream cursor.